Vegan Chocolate Chip Cookies

 Storage instructions

 Make ahead: You can freeze the cookie dough to enjoy at a later date.
-I don’t recommend freezing the cookie dough more than a week, as the dough will become too crumbly.
+I don’t recommend freezing the cookie dough for more than a week, as the dough will become too crumbly.

 best vegan chocolate chip cookies.